 If everything is in order and you are happy to proceed, we will get you to sign the contract and then we will arrange a date with the vendor’s solicitor to exchange contracts and when the parties want to complete.
+This is now the penultimate stage of the conveyancing timeline.
 The time between exchange and completion can be anything that the parties agree, but normally its a few weeks to a few months.
 We always agree to a completion date at the point of exchange, so it’s important you consider how much time you need to get ready to move.
 The vendor’s timing also needs to be taking into account.
 You may be ready to move immediately, but they may be waiting on their next property to be ready so they may need more time.
 On the other hand, you may be in rented accommodation and you need to give notice, but your vendor may be in a rush.
 We will obviously do everything we can to agree a timetable that everyone is happy with.

 Stage 5: Exchange of contracts